drupalprojects/geofield_map/README.md

 ####Views Integration
 A dedicated Geofield Map View style plugin able to render a Views result on a higly customizable Google Map, with Marker and Infowindow specifications and Markers Clustering capabilities.

+###Advanced Google Map and Markeclustering Features for the front-end maps
+Both in Geofield Map Formatter and in the Geofield Map View style it is possible:
+- to add additional Map and Markecluster Options, as Object Literal in valid Json format;
+- define and manage a [Google Custom Map Style](https://developers.google.com/maps/documentation/javascript/examples/maptype-styled-simple);

 ###Installation and Use